miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ## Signature Timestamp and Archive Timestamp Validation

-LTV-JWS uses RFC 3161 timestamps to prove that signatures, validation information, and archive information existed prior to a specific point in time.
+LTV-JWS uses {{!RFC3161}} timestamps to prove that signatures, validation information, and archive information existed prior to a specific point in time.

 A signature timestamp proves that the signed state consisting of the JWS protected header, payload, and signature existed prior to a specific point in time.